 USAID’s economic programs in Jordan have grown over the years from building roads to building a more diverse and globally competitive economy.
 Over the past decade, we supported macroeconomic reforms and deficit reduction, promoted trade, investment and job creation, enhanced competitiveness of the private sector, created new jobs and developed workforce skills.

 Our programs continue to focus on ensuring that resources and economic benefits are equally shared among all, including Jordan’s poor, women and youth.
 An ongoing cash transfer program improves Jordan’s fiscal stability and creditworthiness.

 Examples of USAID-supported impacts in economic growth and trade include:

-- Facilitated Jordan’s accession to the World Trade Organization and its use of the Jordan – U.S. Free Trade Agreement for large increases in exports.
+- Facilitated Jordan’s accession to the World Trade Organization and its use of the Jordan – U.S. Free Trade Agreement to increase trade and exports for both countries.

-- Created more than 70,000 jobs by improving Jordan’s productivity levels in such sectors as tourism, IT, packaging, and medical and financial services.
+- Assisted in the creation of more than 70,000 jobs by improving Jordan’s productivity levels in such sectors as tourism, IT, packaging, and medical and financial services.

-- Prepared hundreds of thousands of students (91,000 in 2011 alone) for the job market through a nationwide entrepreneurship program, vocational training in the tourism-hospitality sectors, and internships and regional job fairs for recent graduates.
+- Prepared hundreds of thousands of students (over 90,000 in 2011 alone) for the job market through a nationwide entrepreneurship program, vocational training in the tourism-hospitality sectors, and internships and regional job fairs for recent graduates.